status-im/status-security/FAQ-V1.md

 Please download the [key-util](https://github.com/status-im/security-utils/tree/master/key-util) tool and follow the instructions on the page to use the `legacySeedToKey` command.
 If the instructions are unclear, please ask for help in the #support channel of the Status app, or contact security@status.im via email.

+## Chat Rooms

+### How can I make a chat room?
+You do not need permission to create a public chat room, anyone can do it.
+There are a few ways in which you can do this:
+1. Click the `+` icon in the chat screen and choose `Join public shat`.
+Type in whatever chatroom name you desire.
+If that room exists, you will joing it, if it doesn't, you will create it.
+2. Type in any chat the name of the chat room you desire with at `#` in front of it, _e.g._ `#my-chatroom-name`.
+This will create a link in the chat which can be clicked to take you to that room.

+### Where are private group chats?
+We have disabled the private group chat option that has been developed in order to fix a few usability issues first.
+We want to make sure what has a certain level of security, privacy, and usability before releasing it.

+The current version being developed is derived from Open Whisper Systems' [protocol for Signal](https://signal.org/docs/), but changed for a decentralized context.
+In other words, it is really private and secure.

+In the meantime, a decent way to have a private conversation with a group of people is to make a public channel with the name of the channel being a shared secret.
+Only people who know the name of the channel can talk inside of it or read the messages if they are monitoring the network.
+Meaning the better the secret, the more likely no one is listening.

+Of course, we can't know for sure who is or isn't in a public chat room, so we cannot provide any guarantees of privacy with this method.

+### Can Status or anyone else see my messages?
+Only the intended recipients can see a message sent by you.
+Any infrastructure that passes messages around the network are encrypted, sometimes multiple times, so the servers just see encrypted blobs.

+Even public room chats are encrypted by a symmetric key derived from the name of the chatroom, so those who don't know the name can't read the message either.

 ## Misc

 ### How can I import my contacts?